 With LearnPlatform, schools can empower and engage their teachers and technology committees by fostering stronger interdepartmental communication, increased collaboration and a more cohesive approach to school improvement plans.

 By utilizing LearnPlatform, educators within a school are able to easily share best practices for edtech tools, provide feedback on product effectiveness and measure student outcomes in a central, accessible place.
-This often leads to increased buying power on edtech products, a better understanding of what tools work best in the classroom and a larger amount of data to share with parents and PTO.
+This often leads to increased buying power on edtech products, a better understanding of what tools work best in the classroom and a larger amount of data to share with parents/guardians and PTO.

-The Metadata Dictionary is required by state law (the Student Data Protection Act, U.C.A §53E-9-301(14) and U.C.A §53E-9-303(b).
-It serves as an important global component to speak to questions of data privacy and ultimately to transparency—allowing parents and students to know what data that is being collecting and with whom it is being shared.
+The Metadata Dictionary is required by state law (Student Data Protection Act, U.C.A §53E-9-301(14) and U.C.A §53E-9-303(b).
+It serves as an important global component to speak to questions of data privacy and ultimately to transparency—allowing parents/guardians and students to know what data that is being collecting and with whom it is being shared.
 This knowledge is necessary to be an informed partner in a child’s education and to provide informed consent.
 Though not its primary purpose, the Metadata Dictionary is useful for conducting an inventory of all the places where student PII data are shared.